 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 New York City’s real estate market is famous for having a lot of extra paperwork not found anywhere else in the country.
 It’s easy to see why, too.
 NYC housing market has some of the strictest real estate laws in the nation.
-Also, keeping everything in accordance means that you will need extra paperwork.
-There are tons of letters and forms to fill out when doing a transaction.
+Also, keeping everything orderly means you will need extra paperwork when buying or selling a home.
+There are many letters and forms to fill out when doing a transaction.
 One letter you might need is a Letter of No Objection in Brooklyn.
 But what is the meaning of a Letter of No Objection?
-A Letter of No Objection in NYC verifies the legal use of a building constructed before January 1st, 1938, which does not have a CO on file with the DOB.
+A DOB Letter of No Objection in NYC verifies the legal use of a building constructed before January 1st, 1938, which does not have a CO on file with the DOB.
 The reason is that properties built in NYC before 1938 did not need Certificates of Occupancy.
 We will share samples of letters of no objection certificates.

 You don’t always need to be lacking a CO to need an LNO.
-If your building has a Certificate of Occupancy but wants to use it because it isn’t part of the certificate, you may also be required to procure one.
+If your building has a Certificate of Occupancy but wants to use it because it isn’t part of the certificate, you must also procure one.

 Technically, you might need one for a building of any age if you’re using it for a purpose not initially zoned for.
 However, if you work with a made before 1938, chances are much higher that you will need an LNO.

 They’re both there to agree that you’re allowed to use the building for the purposes you want to use it for.
-The LNO can also be considered a loose acceptance of a building’s safety levels to a secondary level.
+Therefore, the LNO can also be considered a loose acceptance of a building’s safety levels to a secondary level.

 There are two to three main reasons why someone might need one.
 In most cases, the DOB requires these letters to make significant alterations or remodeling work to a building.
 Sometimes, the DOB will also require these documents for a sale of a building.
-If your building already came with an LNO, then you should keep that in your files.
+Of course, if your facility already has an LNO, you should keep that in your files.

 If you find yourself in a position where you need an LNO, you probably wonder what you will need to do.
 Applying for a Letter of No Objection in NYC through an Expeditor typically takes around one month.
 Here’s a step-by-step explanation of what you’ll have to do: